aaronparker/aaronparker.github.io/_posts/2007-04-09-windows-2003-r2-and-integrated-service-pack-2.md

 A bit of digging around resulted in [this page on TechNet](http://technet2.microsoft.com/WindowsServer/en/library/c050419b-98a2-4802-b719-629a33a332391033.mspx) that indicates that you should be able to run the R2 components installation directly on a server with Service Pack 2 installed.

-Obviously this isn&#8217;t the case and until Microsoft release R2 media with SP2 integrated you will need to modify one of the R2 source files.
+Obviously this isn't the case and until Microsoft release R2 media with SP2 integrated you will need to modify one of the R2 source files.
 Open <span style="font-family: Courier New">R2INTL.INF</span> in the <span style="font-family: Courier New">\CMPNENTS\R2</span> folder from disc 2 and change the following line from:

 <p class="code">
   R2SPLevel = 1